 - Proof of committed venue/space

-Supporting files/samples of current submitted project and/or previous work smaller than 10 MB can be uploaded directly to the application.
+Supporting files/samples of submitted projects and/or previous work smaller than 10 MB should be uploaded directly to the application.

-Supporting files/samples of current submitted project and/or previous work exceeding 10 MB should be included as links to files on sharing websites (such as Dropbox, Vimeo, YouTube…).
+Supporting files/samples of submitted projects and/or previous work larger than 10 MB should be included as links to files on sharing websites (such as Dropbox, Vimeo, and YouTube…).

 Following the submission deadline, AFAC will conduct an administrative check to ensure that applications are complete and adhere to the guidelines.
 Only applications that pass the administrative check will be processed.
-An independent readers’ committee will then assess the received proposals and select the applications to be sent to the independent jurors’ committee which will assess the preselected applications and choose the projects to be granted.
-Please see Evaluation Process for more details.
+An independent readers committee will then assess the submitted proposals and select the applications to be sent to the independent jurors committee.
+The jurors will assess the selected applications and choose the projects to be awarded grants.
+Please see the AFAC Evaluation Process document for more details.

-An automatic email will be sent to the applicants whose projects did not pass the preselection phase.
+An automatic email will be sent to the applicants whose projects do not pass the initial selection phase.

-The grant winners will be announced and published on the AFAC website and Facebook page after the jury meetings conclude.
-An automatic email will be sent to applicants whose projects were not selected to receive grants.
+The grant winners will be announced and published on the AFAC website and social media platforms after the jury meetings conclude.
+An automatic email will be sent to applicants whose projects are not selected to receive grants.

-Grantees should provide AFAC with ten copies of the final outputs of the project, when applicable.
+Grantees should provide AFAC with 10 copies of the final outputs of the project, where applicable.